KartikShrivastava/owl_library/README.md

 ## Data Models
 1. Author: Stores `name` and `is_popular` attributes related to an author.
 There can be multiple books in the library with same author.
 So it holds one-to-many relationship with `Book`.
 2. Book: Stores `owl_id` and `title` as class attributes while `author` as a foreign key attribute. `owl_id` is the identifies which uniquely identifies a book in the library.
 Right now a book is constrainted to have only one author.
 Another important property of `Book` model is that, there can't be more than one book with same combination of `title` and `author`, represented by unique constraint.
 3. BookCopy: The main purpose of this model is to handle the removal of unique constraint present in `book_title`-`author` attributes of `Book` model, i.e. in case future requirements allow library to keep multiple copies of a book represented by same `owl_id` then those copies can easily be represented by `BookCopy` model.
 The only attribute of this model is `book_copy_type`.
 It's kept here instead in `Book` model because it seems more related to `BookCopy`.
-It also go hand-in-hand with the extension of library to keep multiple copies of several more types like `soft-copy`.
+It also goes hand-in-hand with the extension of library to keep multiple copies of several more types like `soft-copy`.
 4. LibraryUser: Stores `email` and `username` attributes of people using this library.
 Where `email` uniquely identifies a user.
 5. BorrowRecord: This model keeps track of all the books borrowed so far from the library.
 Once a record is created it is only deleted in special instances(for example when cool-down period of `LibraryUser` ends).